Borodutch/smart-contract-starter/README.md

 1. Clone the repository with `git clone git@github.com:Borodutch/smart-contract-starter`
 2. Install the dependencies with `yarn`
-3. Add environment vareables to your `.env` file
+3. Add environment variables to your `.env` file
 4. Run the scripts below

 ## Environment variables